-The Authority's financial instruments comprise cash and cash equivalents, investments, accounts receivable and accounts payable and accrued charges.
-The investments in bonds are recorded at fair value based on quoted market prices at December 31, 2019 and 2018.
+The Authority's financial instruments comprise cash and cash equivalents, investments, accounts receivable and accounts payable and accrued charges and demand loans.
+The investments in bonds are recorded at fair value based on quoted market prices as at December 31, 2020 and 2019.

-As at December 31, 2019 and December 31, 2018, all of the Authority's financial assets were included in the "amortized cost" category, except for investments classified as FVTOCI.
-As at December 31, 2019 and December 31, 2018, all of the Authority's financial liabilities were carried at amortized cost.
+As at December 31, 2020 and December 31, 2019, all of the Authority's financial assets were included in the "amortized cost" category, except for investments classified as FVTOCI.
+As at December 31, 2020 and December 31, 2019, all of the Authority's financial liabilities were carried at amortized cost.